Tamron 35-100mm F/2.8 Di III VXD: The new compact portrait lens

 Availability March 26, 2026

-At 565g and 119mm in length, the Tamron 35-100mm F/2.8 is dramatically lighter than competing constant-aperture options.
-For context:
+At 565g and 119mm long, the Tamron 35-100mm F/2.8 is noticeably lighter than its similarly aperture competitors.
+For comparison:

 • Sigma 28-105mm F/2.8 DG DN Art: 990g and 160mm long